rumpkernel/rumprun-packages/README.md

 rumprun-packages is a work-in-progress repository for software running on the rumprun unikernel.

+__NOTE__ to users: check the license of each individual package to make sure it suits your deployment needs.
+Unlike everything else provided by the rump kernel project, we do not guarantee a BSD, ISC or CC0 style license for every piece of 3rd party software linked from here.

 We are working towards choosing a real packaging system, with support for versions and dependencies.
 Until we reach that point, this repo is meant to assemble the build scripts and patches for running various applications on